kd2flz/OpenVetSimScripts/README.md

 I take no responsibility for anything that happens if you use plain old rsync.
 However, the rsync man page may be of some help https://linux.die.net/man/1/rsync.

 ## Setting up the scripts as a service
 This section is currently in development.
 My initial thought was to make the scripts executable and then just set them to run on startup from Ubuntu's graphical "startup applications" utility.
-Howmsoever (I know that's not a word).
-This does not seem to be working.
+Howmsoever (I know that's not a word), this does not seem to be working.

 I will continue to test this.
 However, my plan B is to make a systemd service that automatically runs these scripts.